Last Updated on

 These are the attractions we highly recommend you visit during your weekend in York:

 You honestly cannot visit York without paying a visit to York Minster.
-That’s the massive cathedral you’ll have views of from all around the city.
+That’s the massive cathedral you’ll have views of from all around the city – it’s considered one of the best things to do in York.
 The cathedral is stunning on both the outside and the inside, and offers incredible views over York from the top of the tower.
 We opted to not go up the tower (it was freezing) and instead just explored inside.
 There are plenty of exhibits about the cathedral and York itself, but the architectural genius that is the Minster is the real star of the show.
 I was in awe at the grandeur and beauty; I honestly could have sat there all day just staring at the interior details!

 Entry is £10, free for York Pass holders